ciips-code/aiotp/README.md

 [**Digital Health Global Goods**](https://digitalsquare.org/digital-health-global-goods) (DHGG) have a close relationship to DPGs, in that they overlap with many aspects of the DPG Standard.
 However, the difference stems from the fact that Digital Square Global Goods are focused on the Sustainable Development Goal 3 (Health and Wellness) and primarily focused on the health domain with a market focus of Low-Middle Income Countries (LMIC) settings.
 Global Goods are also tools with an identified drive towards strengthening the maturity, interoperability, and shelf readiness.
 To be considered a global good, applicants must meet certain minimum requirements, such as having an open license, and complete a checklist to confirm their eligibility.
 Once the minimum requirements are met, applicants must fill out an application form and complete a self-assessment using the Digital Square Maturity Model (for software or content).
 The Peer Review Committee will then review all the applications and make recommendations.
 The Global Goods Review Board will meet quarterly to consider the PRC’s recommendations and decide whether to accept, reject, or request additional review.
 All applicants will be notified of the decision.
 Successful applicants will be added to the Global Goods Interactive Guidebook and will be publicized through our communication channels.

-AIOTP is currently undergoing a review, update and submission processes to be considered for both the DPG and the DHGG software lists.
+AIOTP is currently undergoing a review, update and submission processes to be considered as a Digital Public Global Good for both the DPG and the DHGG software lists.

 ## Development and Collaboration